patryk151900/dotfiles/.vim/readme.md

 Ctrl+R "			- paste to vim command line
-:<, >s/^..//		- deleted first 2 chars in each line in v-block /,$s/<find>/<replace>/gci	- search/replace from cursor, confirmation, match case bufdo bd			- close all buffers
+:<, >s/^..//		- deleted first 2 chars in each line in v-block /,$s/<find>/<replace>/gci	- search/replace from cursor, confirmation, match case /text1\|text2\		- search for text1 and text2 at the same time
+bufdo bd			- close all buffers
 :echo @%			- current file path
 :read !find <dir>	- insert output of the find commnad to the current buffer